godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 Note that Godot editor allows you to dock each panel at the side of the scene editor you wish.

-While both editors may seem similar, there are many differences below the surface.
+While both editors may seem similar, there are many differences beneath the surface.
 Both let you organize the project using the filesystem, but Godot's approach is simpler with a single configuration file, minimalist text format, and no metadata.
-All this contributes to Godot being much friendlier to VCS systems such as Git, Subversion, or Mercurial.
+All this contributes to Godot being much friendlier to VCS systems, such as Git, Subversion, or Mercurial.

 Godot's Scene panel is similar to Unity's Hierarchy panel but, as each node has a specific function, the approach used by Godot is more visually descriptive.
 In other words, it's easier to understand